pantheon-systems/quicksilver-examples/enable_dev_modules/README.md

-# Drush Example #
+# Enable Development Modules #

 This script demonstrates how to use drush from within a Quicksilver script.

-The demonstration enables the [devel](https://www.drupal.org/project/devel) module after a database has been cloned to the `dev` environment.
+The demonstration enables the [devel](https://www.drupal.org/project/devel) module after a database has been cloned to a `dev` or `multidev` environment.

 ## Instructions ##

 - Be sure the [devel](https://www.drupal.org/project/devel) module is installed into your Drupal codebase.
-- Copy the `drush_example` directory into the private/scripts directory of your code repository.
+- Copy the `enable_dev_modules` directory into the private/scripts directory of your code repository.
 - Add a Quicksilver operation to your pantheon.yml to fire the script after a `clone_database`.
 - Test a database clone to dev from an environment where the devel module is not enabled.